UAE: Man ordered to pay Dh60,000 for spreading rumours, threatening to kill ex-wife

 Official court documents stated that the Arab father filed a lawsuit against his daughter’s ex-husband, demanding that he pay him Dh1 million in compensation for the material and moral damages he suffered due to threats he received from him through WhatsApp messages.

 He explained that his daughter had separated from the defendant some three years ago after irreconcilable family differences.
-But the man continued to harass his ex-wife even after the divorceby threatening her and spreading malicious comments and rumors about her, said the father.
+But the man continued to harass his ex-wife even after the divorce by threatening her and spreading malicious comments and rumours about her, said the father.

 He said the man defamed his daughter and described her in the most horrific descriptions through messages he posted on various social media platforms, which damaged her reputation in society.
 He said he sometimes used a WhatsApp phone contact from a foreign country.